 Messaging User Activity

 This report shows data for every activity of each user per day during the date range that you select.
 Each date that you select has their own set of data.
-For example, if you run a report for June 1, 2020 to June 5, 2020, then the report shows you every activity of the user for each date of the report.
+For example, you have run messaging user activity report for June 1, 2020 to June 5, 2020.
+The report shows you every activity of the user within selected date range.

 If a user hasn't had any activity during a certain date, then those dates don't show up in the report.